lsst/LDM-493/_formats.rst

 This type of documentation is markedly different from the narrative documentation that is supported by the :ref:`single-page Sphinx format <formats-sphinx-documents>` (and the :ref:`landing page framework <formats-alt>`).
 :ref:`User guides <guides>` must be implemented as multi-page websites, where each page covers a different topic type.

-*Every Page is Page One* [#fn-eppo]_ is a compelling information architecture for documentation projects that DM implements in our user documentation.
+*Every Page is Page One* [#fn-eppo]_ is our guiding information architecture for documentation projects that DM implements in our user documentation.
 In an Every Page is Page One (EPPO) architecture, every page of documentation is a self-contained topic.
 Topics link to each other based on subject affinities to form a bottom-up information architecture (as opposed to a strictly top-down hierarchy that is established by narratives like :ref:`single-page Sphinx projects <formats-sphinx-documents>` and other report-like documents).
 The EPPO architecture acknowledges that users will create their own curriculum for learning a product, and that a linear hierarchy is not well-suited for this.

-EPPO also benefits DM.
+EPPO also benefits DM documentation development and maintainance.
 Each documentation page is self-contained, making documentation work easier to plan and schedule.
 Interlinked, self-contained pages also naturally reduce content duplication and ease maintenance.